-- Future management actions are assumed to be consistent with the Company's current business practice and business strategy. - Future mix of business, claims handling processes and underwriting guidelines are assumed to remain unchanged from current and prior years'. - Future external environment and policyholder behaviour is assumed to be the same if there is no indication of the opposite.
+- Future management actions are assumed to be consistent with the Company's current business practice and business strategy. - Future mix of business, claims handling processes and underwriting guidelines are assumed to remain unchanged from current and prior years'. - Future external environment and policyholder behaviour is assumed to be the same if there is no indication of the opposite. - The historic loss development and trend experience is assumed to be indicative of future loss development and trends.
+Inflation associated with prior claims is implicitly allowed for in the data.
+Inflation will have a greater impact on the future losses so adjustments were made for the calculations of the reporting year, to lines of business that were deemed appropriate, to future outflows of expected claims and expenses to factor in this impact. - The information developed from internal sources can be used to develop meaningful estimates of the initial expected ultimate loss ratios.
+Moreover, historical claims and exposure base (earned premium) are not greatly affected by other systematic influences and therefore no trend adjustment is applied beyond the one implied in the historical data for deriving the initial expected ultimate loss ratios (applicable for claim provisions).

-- The historic loss development and trend experience is assumed to be indicative of future loss development and trends.
-Inflation associated with claims is usually implicitly allowed for in data, with the assumption that future inflation will continue in the same way as historical inflation. - The information developed from internal sources can be used to develop meaningful estimates of the initial expected ultimate loss ratios.
-Moreover, historical claims and exposure base (earned premium) are not greatly affected by inflation and other systematic influences and therefore no trend adjustment is applied beyond the one implied in the historical data for deriving the initial expected ultimate loss ratios (applicable for claim provisions). - Significant losses or types of losses will emerge that are not represented in either the initial expected loss ratios or the historical development patterns (applicable for claim provisions). - Premium cancellation rates of the previous twelve months are assumed to be the same as the next twelve months (applicable for premium provisions). - Expense allocations to lines of business and by policy stage, as provided by the various Departments and Branches, are appropriate and are not subject to change for the next year. - 50% of the unallocated loss adjustment expense (ULAE) is incurred when the claim is first reported and the remainder until it is settled. - Reinsurance structure is assumed to be the same for the next twelve months (applicable for premium provisions). - The Company's risk appetite is assumed to be consistent.
+- Significant losses or types of losses will emerge that are not represented in either the initial expected loss ratios or the historical development patterns (applicable for claim provisions). - Premium cancellation rates of the previous twelve months are assumed to be the same as the next twelve months (applicable for premium provisions). - Expense allocations to lines of business and by policy stage, as provided by the various Departments and Branches, are appropriate and are applicable for the next year. - 50% of the unallocated loss adjustment expense (ULAE) is incurred when the claim is first reported and the remainder until it is settled. - Reinsurance structure is assumed to be the same for the next twelve months (applicable for premium provisions). - The Company's risk appetite is assumed to be consistent.